DileepWick/clara-ai-recruiter-representative-agent/README.md

 ### 2. Comprehensive Profile Showcase

 *   Presents detailed information about the user's skills, experience, and projects.
-*   Likely includes a visually appealing portfolio section.
+*   Includes a visually appealing portfolio section.
 *   May include a downloadable CV (as suggested by the `backend/asset/Dileepa Dilshan CV.pdf` file).

 ### 3. Gemini-Powered Chatbot

 *   Utilizes the Google Gemini language model for natural language processing and conversation generation.
-*   **Dynamic Content Generation:** Generates human-like responses and potentially updates based on interaction history.
+*   **Dynamic Content Generation:** Generates human-like responses and updates based on interaction history.
 *   **Contextual Understanding:** Understands the nuances of recruiter questions and provides relevant information.

 ### 4. Automated Data Collection and Analysis

 *   **Recruiter Interest Tracking:** Captures and stores data on recruiter interactions and interests (indicated by `backend/models/RecruiterInterest.js`, `backend/controllers/statController.js`, and `backend/routes/statsRoute.js`).
 *   **Conversation Analysis:** Analyzes chat transcripts to identify key recruiter interests, common questions, and engagement levels.
-*   **Statistical Insights:** Provides statistical reports and visualizations on recruiter interactions and interests (indicated by `frontend/src/components/view_stats.jsx` and potentially related backend logic).
+*   **Statistical Insights:** Provides statistical reports and visualizations on recruiter interactions and interests (indicated by `frontend/src/components/view_stats.jsx` and related backend logic).

 ### 5. Real-time Notifications